google/starlark-go/doc/spec.md

 ## Data types

-The following eleven data types are known to the interpreter:
+These are the main data types built in to the interpreter:

 ```shell
 NoneType           # the type of None